Dr. Lori Bednarchik

 Learning Outcomes

-As a result of attending this program, students will learn:
+As a result of attending this program, students will:

 Learning Outcomes

-As a result of attending this program, students will learn:
+As a result of attending this program, students will:

-- how to differentiate between healthy, unhealthy, and abusive dating relationships,
+- Analyze real-life situations to assess behaviors and dynamics, distinguishing between healthy, unhealthy, and abusive relationships

 Learning Outcomes

-As a result of attending this program, students will learn:
+As a result of attending this program, students will:

 Learning Outcomes

-As a result of attending this program, students will learn:
+As a result of attending this program, students will:

 LORI’S BLOGS